enrico-laboratory/PerSAK/README.md

-# ParSEK - Personal Swiss Army Knife
+# ParSAK - Personal Swiss Army Knife
 A collection of scripts which are executed via this CLI app